[This article was last updated on November 9, 2017]

 Should you convert to tubeless?

-With the issues highlighted in this article, tubeless has some way to go before it is as universal as it is in the mountain bike world.
-For tubeless to really take over from conventional clincher tyres, that installation process needs to be much easier, as at the moment it requires an investment of time and expertise.
+Tubeless still has a little way to go before it is as universal as it is in the mountain bike world.
+For tubeless to really take over from conventional clincher tyres, the installation process needs to be much easier, as at the moment it requires an investment of time and expertise.
 It’s also costly, especially if you need to factor in the cost of new wheels and tyres.

 Tubeless also needs commitment from other tyre and wheel manufacturers to widen the choice, and there needs to be a common standard to provide the compatibility to eliminate the current installation woes that can create a sour first experience of road tubeless.
 One thing is for sure, people that have converted to tubeless have become fans, as once you experience it, it’s very hard to go back.

-There are clear benefits to tubeless (reduced flats, lower pressures, ride quality and they’re faster) but it won't’ save you any weight, but, if you’re prepared to invest the time, and money, in converting to tubeless, you probably won’t look back.
+There are clear benefits to tubeless (reduced flats, lower pressures, ride quality and they’re faster) but it won’t save you any weight.
+However, if you’re prepared to invest the time, and money, in converting to tubeless, you probably won’t look back.
 It won’t be for everyone, but tubeless is here to stay and its future looks bright if our experience is anything to go by.

 David has worked on the road.cc tech team since July 2012.
 Previously he was editor of Bikemagic.com and before that staff writer at RCUK.
 He's a seasoned cyclist of all disciplines, from road to mountain biking, touring to cyclo-cross, he only wishes he had time to ride them all.
 He's mildly competitive, though he'll never admit it, and is a frequent road racer but is too lazy to do really well.
 He currently resides in the Cotswolds.